 - "Possum Kingdom" by the Toadies is ambiguously a murder ballad; the video strongly suggests that the narrator is singing to his female victim, but some have interpreted the lyrics to imply that the narrator is a vampire and has rendered his victim undead and immortal.

 - The Chills' "Pink Frost," though the killing may have been rough play that got out of hand: "Thought I was dreamin', so I didn't hear her screamin'...she won't move and I'm holding her head."

 - The Jesus Lizard have a lot of songs involving violence, so it's interesting that there's only one that definitely can be said to be centered around murder: "Thumbscrews", where a disgruntled tenant plans to torture his landlord to death.

 - Beck's "Girl", from Guero, is written from the point of view of a murderer in the planning stages.

 - "Erase" by They Might Be Giants.
 Subtle with the lyrics "Finger find the button marked erase", and then more blatant with lyrics such as "The skeletons that won't stay down / The mercy kill that can't be drowned".

 - "Killer" by The Hoosiers is an upbeat tune about a serial killer stalking someone, from the POV of the killer.

 - "Milk And Cookies" by Melanie Martinez is the Sequel Song to "Tag You're It".
-The protagonist kills the man who kidnapped her in the previous song, by poisoning his food.
+The protagonist poisons the food of the man who kidnapped her in the previous song.
 It's deceptively peppy.